ModelSEED/ModelSEEDDatabase/Biochemistry/README.md

 * **type**: What is this?
 All entries are set to role_mapping
 * **triggering**: What is this?
 All entries are set to true
 * **optional**: What is this?
 12 of 2221 are set to true

+## Obsolete files

+The following files are obsolete and are saved for reference.

+* compounds.plantdefault_obs.tsv: List of compounds from PlantSEED biochemistry (includes obsolete IDs)
+* compounds.tsv: First attempt at merged compounds file, currently empty
+* reactions.default.cf.tsv: List of reactions from ModelSEED biochemistry in compartment-free notation
+* reactions.plantdefault.cf.tsv: List of reactions from PlantSEED biochemistry in compartment-free notation
+* reactions.plantdefault_obs.tsv: List of reactions from PlantSEED biochemistry (includes obsolete IDs)
+* reactions.plantdefault_obs.cf.tsv: List of reactions from PlantSEED biochemistry in compartment-free notation (includes obsolete IDs)
+* reactions.tsv: First attempt at merged reactions file, currently empty
+* compartments.plantdefault_obs.tsv: List of compartments from PlantSEED biochemistry (includes obsolete IDs and is not used)